ukw100/STECCY/README.md

 In the original, the Spectrum ULA is responsible for the playback of the Spectrum screen.
 It reads the required 6912 bytes from the RAM of the spectrum at a rate of 50Hz.
 This is done analogously by STECCY: Here, the TFT display is also updated 50 times per second.
 However, an optimisation takes place here: Only the changed data is retransmitted to the TFT in order to save time.

 The ULA chip also takes care of the Z80 interrupt, which ensures that the keyboard routines in the RAM are jumped to in order to read out the matrix keyboard of the Spectrum.
 Various system variables are also updated, such as a 16-bit uptime counter.
 Depending on the current interrupt mode (IM0/IM1/IM2), STECCY uses the resulting addresses as interrupt jump addresses and then calls the corresponding interrupt routine.
 This jump address is in ROM by default, but many games change it to their own addresses in RAM, for example, to update the spectrum screen without flickering.

-## Features

-The features of STECCY can be summarised as follows:

-- Emulation of all Z80 instructions - even the undocumented ones.
-- Timing is similar to that of a Z80 CPU at 3.5MHz.
-- Support of displays with SSD1963 or ILI9341 controllers
-- Enlarged display of the ZX-Spectrum display incl. "border" on TFT with 800x480 pixels
-- Different ZX-Spectrum ROMs possible
-- Loading and saving of TAPE data via SD card
-- Simulation of the Spectrum keyboard by a PS/2 or USB keyboard
-- Support of an original ZX-Spectrum keyboard (matrix)
-- Joystick emulation with Wii Nunchuk or Wii Gamepad or via PC keyboard
-- Control of the two board LEDs via Z80-OUT commands (BASIC or assembler)
-- Control of STM32-USART2 via ZX-Basic PRINT and INPUT commands

 ## ROM